Why you should add Rome to your RTW travel list

 - Check out these weird and wonderful attractions in Rome that won't be packed like the normal tourist attractions:

 - Museum of the Sanitary Arts

-- Food is an important part of traveling in Rome (and all of Italy for that matter), so if you're looking for a unique foodie experience, check out the Home Food organization.
+- Food is an important part of traveling in Rome (and all of Italy for that matter).

 - If you're going to be in Italy, it's a necessity that you see a football game.
 Lazio and Roma are the two biggest club teams in Rome.

-Rome's giant Fiumicino Airport makes getting to this fabulous city easy - you can find cheap Italy airfare with our international airfare finder.
+Rome's giant Fiumicino Airport makes getting to this fabulous city easy - you can find airfare to Italy with our international airfare finder.
 If you're already in Europe you can also hop on a short flight to Rome or even take the train, too.